Is This Your First Time visiting the Fouraker Reunion?

 DATE & TIME

-The reunions are held annually on the first Sunday in May at 11:00am.
+The reunions are held annually on the first Saturday in May, usually at 11:00am.
 Be sure to check the website for updates and changes, and we encourage you to join our mailing list (on the home page) so we can keep in touch.
-For the technically inclined, we're also on Facebook, MySpace, Twitter, & YouTube!
+For the technically inclined, we're also on Facebook, MySpace (haha), Twitter, & YouTube!

 HOW TO DRESS